MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-user-assigned-identity.md

    :::image type="Azure Active directory admin" source="media/create-user-assigned-identity/azure-active-directory.png" alt-text="Screenshot of MSI information for Azure Active Directory.":::

 3. If you get an error after you add a managed identity account, it indicates that read permissions aren't yet provided to your identity.
-Be sure to provide the necessary permissions before you create your instance, or your instance creation will fail.
+Be sure to provide the necessary permissions before you create your SCOM Managed Instance, else your SCOM Managed Instance creation will fail.

    :::image type="SQL Active directory admin" source="media/create-user-assigned-identity/sql-active-directory-admin.png" alt-text="Screenshot that shows successful Active Directory authentication.":::